 If your chest X-ray shows signs that you might have mesothelioma, you’ll be referred to a special clinic at the hospital called the rapid access clinic or urgent cancer clinic.
 These services are set up to confirm if you have mesothelioma or not, and provide specialist advice and treatment.

-My first appointment with the specialist
+Your first appointment with the specialist lung doctor

 You may want to bring a partner or friend with you to this appointment – it’s good to have moral support and they can help you remember what the doctor says.
 If you live in England, your first appointment with a specialist should be within two weeks of your GP referral.